-Over the past few months, it’s been incredible seeing brands from all industries adapt and evolve.
-While uncertainty and volatility typically lead to inaction, B2B marketing and sales professionals have really stepped up their game, focusing first and foremost on connecting with their clients, partners and peers.
+It was incredible seeing brands from all industries adapt and evolve in the spring of 2020.
+While uncertainty and volatility typically lead to inaction, B2B marketing and sales professionals really stepped up their game, focusing first and foremost on connecting with their clients, partners and peers.

 Lesson 1: Always Focus on Your Community First